 Evecxia Therapeutics is developing adjunctive EVX-101 for depression responding inadequately to first-line SSRI/SNRI monotherapy.
 EVX-101 will amplify the brain’s natural serotonin production, thereby synergizing with the SSRI/SNRI in promoting brain serotonin neurotransmission and augmenting the antidepressant response.

 In 2018 more than 48,000 people died by suicide in the US; 1.4 million people attempted suicide.
 In young people, suicide was the 2nd leading cause of death.
 US suicide rates have increased 35% since 2000.
 Suicide has risen to epidemic levels and is a national emergency in the US.
 Likewise, in the European Union, 56,000 people died by suicide in 2018.

 Unfortunately, there are no drug treatments for suicidality approved by the FDA or European Medicines Agency.
 New treatments for treating acute suicidal crisis and for preventing future suicides are critical for combatting the suicide emergency.

-Evecxia Therapeutics is developing EVX-301—a proprietary 24h infusion of 5-hydroxytryptophan (5-HTP)—to treat patients in acute suicidal crisis.
-EVX-301 is designed to rapidly amplify endogenous brain serotonin, which, in turn, could rapidly ameliorate suicidality-related affective states and behaviors.
+Evecxia Therapeutics is developing EVX-301—a proprietary up to 24h infusion of 5-hydroxytryptophan (5-HTP)—to treat patients hospitalized for acute suicidal ideation crisis.
+EVX-301 is designed to rapidly amplify endogenous brain serotonin, which, in turn, could rapidly ameliorate suicide-related affective states and behaviors.